itsrcrowell/module-breeze-amasty-shopby/README.md

 # Amasty Shopby Integration

-Tested on Improved Layered Navigation by Amasty 3.3.0
+Tested on Improved Layered Navigation by Amasty 4.0.0.

+The price slider supports only the `Default` style.

 ## Required patches